Diego Velázquez, portrait of Juan de Pareja, 1650

 Chromatic Black paint recipes

-Start by mixing in equal proportions, but be sure to also try mixes that aren’t equal, so you’ve a ‘black’ that leans towards a color.
+Start by mixing in equal proportions, but be sure to also try mixes that aren’t equal, so you’ve a ‘black’ that leans towards a colour.
 You’ll see in the video below the colour bias they can give depending on the mix of colours

 - Complementary Colours: Blue and orange or dark green and dark red (yellow and purple don’t work as well)